oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

     2. Insert a quotation mark after `A3101`.

-The fix for result \#2 is most simply specified as a single replacement:
+The fix for result #2 is most simply specified as a single replacement:

 - Replace the characters `A3101` with the characters `AA3101`.

 Suppose there exists an automated tool which reads a SARIF file containing `fix` objects and applies as many of the specified fixes as possible to the source files.

-If the fix for result \#1 were structured as a single replacement, then after applying the fix, the tool would not be able to fix result \#2, because the range of characters specified by the fix for result \#2 would have been replaced.
-On the other hand, if the fix for result \#1 were structured as two replacements (with a separate insertion for each quotation mark), the tool would still be able to apply the fix for result \#2, because the targeted range of characters would still exist.
+If the fix for result #1 were structured as a single replacement, then after applying the fix, the tool would not be able to fix result #2, because the range of characters specified by the fix for result #2 would have been replaced.
+On the other hand, if the fix for result #1 were structured as two replacements (with a separate insertion for each quotation mark), the tool would still be able to apply the fix for result #2, because the targeted range of characters would still exist.

 Therefore, structuring fixes as sequences of minimal, disjoint replacements maximizes the amount of work that can be done by automated fixup tools.

-# Appendix H. (Informative) Diagnosing results in generated files
+# Appendix H. (Informative) Diagnosing results in generated files <a id='informative-diagnosing-results-in-generated-files'></a>

 Sometimes it is desirable to analyze files generated by the build.
 These files are usually not under source control, and the build might even overwrite them multiple times.
 This Appendix offers guidance on how to persist enough information in a SARIF log file to facilitate the diagnosis of results in these files.